 Christopher’s Post Traumatic Growth (PTG) was life-changing, and both he and Holly were intrigued by his dramatic transformation and positive attitude that he came by naturally.
 All too often,

-the negative aspects of PTSD are of predominant focus, so when they learned of a
+the negative aspects of PTSD are of predominant focus, so when the Gage's learned of a

 lesser-known concentration of psychology, Post Traumatic Growth, they became

 driven to make this teachable skill set available to as many as possible during the